 The Parish Council has one particular asset that is extremely valuable – it has the ability to set a Precept, (sum of money), which is collected from all residents through the Council Tax system.
 With the right to levy a form of taxation come some duties.
-In particular there is a duty to behave in an ethical manner according to a Code of Conduct (declaring interests and removing yourself from the meeting while any discussion or vote takes place on items in which you have declared interest) and a duty to have the annual accounts subjected to audit under the aegis of the Audit Commission.
+In particular there is a duty to behave in an ethical manner according to a Code of Conduct (declaring interests and leaving the room when likely to be prejudiced) and a duty to have the annual accounts subjected to audit under the aegis of the Audit Commission.

 Training is available and support will be found from colleagues and the Clerk to the Council.

 All elected Councillors retire after a four year term, but casual vacancies may well arise in the intervening period.
-The last full elections were held in May 2013 but Breage, having 12 vacancies and only 10 people applying, had those 10 Councillors returned uncontested with no need for an election to be held.
-The next elections will be in May 2017.
+The next full elections will be in May 2017

-To become a Parish Councillor you will need to be 18 or over and a Commonwealth Citizen and satisfy one of the following conditions:
+To become a Parish Councillor you will need to be 18 years old or over on the day of your nomination and a British citizen, an eligible Commonwealth citizen or a citizen of any other member state of the European Union and meet at least one of the following four qualifications: